Is Brandon Flynn Of “13 Reasons Why” Dating Anyone After His Last Big Breakup?

 Since then, Flynn seems to be flying solo — or keeping any relationship totally under wraps.

-Just as equally coy, Madden responded to the dating rumours by not really responding to the rumours during a May interview with The New York Times.
+Just as equally coy, Madden responded to the dating rumors by not really responding to the rumors during a May interview with The New York Times.

 “I just keep my personal life personal,” said Madden, who reportedly ended his relationship with Ellie Bamber earlier this year.
 “I’ve never talked about my relationships.”
 So, not exactly a “yes they’re dating,” but not exactly a clear “no they’re not” either.